Desziraee/Homework-Assignment-4-Code-Quiz/README.md

 ## Purpose

-The purpose of the assignment was to prepare for future assessments that are typical of the interview process.
+The purpose of the assignment is to prepare for future assessments that are typical of the interview process.

 ## Preview
 Upon landing on the page the user is presented with the following screen